Top 3 Companies With the Best Medicare Part D Plans for 2026

 The plans come from private insurance companies, rather than directly from the government like Medicare Part A and Part B.

 You can bundle your prescription drug coverage into a Medicare Advantage plan that combines the benefits offered by Medicare Parts A, B and D with other add-ons like dental, vision and fitness programs.
 If you do this, you won't have a separate Part D plan.
-You'll just have one plan that provides all your coverage.
+You'll just have one plan for all your coverage.

-Medicare Part D changes for 2025
+Medicare Part D changes for 2026

 How to choose the best Medicare Part D plan for you